LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/whatis.rst

 Lasso is a dynamic scripting language designed for creating dynamic, data-driven websites.
-Lasso gives website pages the ability to be dynamic by integrating with a web server to create the content of the pages on-the-fly, pages which are then sent to a Web browser.
+Lasso gives website pages the ability to be dynamic by integrating with a web server to create the content of the pages on-the-fly, pages which are then sent to a web browser.

 HTML
 ====

-A web page is really just a text document, like a Microsoft Word document or a PDF.
-When you open up a PDF to look at it, the PDF reader on your computer takes the code which makes up the document and paints it on the screen to make it readble for you.
+A web page is essentially just a text document, like a Microsoft Word document or a PDF.
+When you open up a PDF to look at it, the PDF reader on your computer takes the code which makes up the document and paints it on the screen to make it readable for you.

-In the same way a Web browser on your computer (like Safari or Chrome or Internet Explorer) takes a document and displays.
+In the same way, a web browser on your computer (like Safari or Chrome or Internet Explorer) takes a document and displays.
 When you request a web page, your computer goes out to the Internet and requests a document to be read.
 These documents are typically made with a specific set of descriptive wrappers, called "HTML", which define what and where things should be placed on the page.

 Body Tag
 --------